haystackandroid/vimspectr/README.md

 <p>Then restart vim and run <code class="highlighter-rouge">PlugUpdate</code> (from the vim command line).</p>

 <p>Finally, if you want vimspectr to work in the <strong>terminal</strong> (for the shell and/or terminal vim), create a symlink at <code class="highlighter-rouge">~/.vimspectr-shell</code> pointing to your <code class="highlighter-rouge">vimspectr/shell</code> directory.
-The exact path to this directory will vary depending on your plugin helper.
-For vim-plug users, the command is:</p>
+The path to this directory will vary depending on your plugin helper.
+For vim-plug users, the following command will create the required symlink:</p>

 <div class="highlighter-rouge"><div class="highlight"><pre class="highlight"><code>ln -s ~/.vim/plugged/vimspectr/shell ~/.vimspectr-shell
 </code></pre></div></div>